MarshmallowAndroid/NAMP/README.md

 - [X] ~~Get rid of the occasional subtle clicking when looping~~
 - [ ] Fade when switching songs
 - [ ] Gimmicky pause/resume sound effect
-- [ ] Support for songs with layers with different lengths like Alien Manifestation
+- [ ] Support for songs with other versions like Alien Manifestation
+- [ ] Rework mappings

 ## Known issues
-- Resuming after being paused for quite a while will makes the music choppy
+- Resuming after being paused for quite a while will make the music choppy